Theme: “Believe in the Magic of Community Service and the Gift of Hope you Bring to Those Who Need it.”

 Samples of Community Service and How to Accomplish Them

-- Sing in the church choir and/or teach the Sunday school
+- Singing in the church choir and/or teaching Sunday school

-- Anything that improves your community such as: food banks, food drives, clothing drives, blood drives, volunteer firefighter, bible study leader, choir singer, blood donations, nursing home donations, cleaning up/ beautification of roads and parks, community boards such as park, library, community and school.
-A Scout leader, teachers aid, coach in school or in park district.
-Plan events like a 5k, poker run, raffle or dinner to raise money for hospital, nursing home or other entity in the community.
-Community Easter Egg Hunts, Christmas parties, Halloween parties, funeral dinners, these events are community service.
+- Helping out with food banks, food drives, clothing drives, blood drives, volunteer firefighter, bible study groups, blood donations, nursing home donations, cleaning up/ beautification of roads and parks, community boards such as park, library, community and school.

 You can find more resources on the national website: https://member.legion-aux.org/member/committees/community-service.